 Quiche is one of my favourite warm weather lunches.
 Not only is it a simple and straightforward meal, but it’s very tasty and nutritious.
 Easy to cut and transport, it’s also perfect for picnics, lunch boxes and eating al fresco.
 Serve with salad and new potatoes or just pick up a piece and scoff.

 In addition to Quiche Lorraine, we also have a number of other quiches on Gluten Free Alchemist.
-Why not try our Chicken, Squash and Gruyère Quiche?
-We also have a fab Roast Dinner Quiche which is a great way to use up Sunday leftovers.
+Why not try a fab (Roast Dinner) Leftovers Quiche which is a great way to use up Sunday leftovers.
 And also a seasonal English Stilton & Asparagus Quiche.

 Equipment Essentials & Recommendations